jedrichards/angularjs-handbook/README.md

 Modules have two distinct phases in their lifecycle:

 1. The configuration phase.
 Constants are set and module components are registered and configured.
 2. The run phase.
-Module components are instantiated and injected with dependancies as needed.
+Module components are instantiated and injected with dependencies as needed.

 ### Module creation

-Modules are created by defining the module name and an array of dependancies on other modules:
+Modules are created by defining the module name and an array of dependencies on other modules:

 ```
 angular.module("app",["services","controllers"]);